MEF-GIT/MEF-LSO-Legato-SDK/README.md

 The MEF LSO Legato SDK is released under the Apache 2.0 license.

-More information about the LSO Legato API reference point and it's roadmap can be found here:
+More information about the LSO Legato API reference point and its roadmap can be found here:

 https://wiki.mef.net/display/CESG/LSO+Legato